Real Estate Agents: Selling Businesses.

 The Not-So-Happy Ending

-After almost a decade of trying, the owners eventually did sell – but at much less than they were hoping for and even significantly less than we estimated the business was worth.
+After almost a decade of trying, the owners eventually did sell – but for much less than they were hoping for and even significantly less than we estimated the business was worth.

 Mistake #1 was using a real estate agent untrained in the marketing and sale of a business.
 For starters, this meant that everybody and their mother – customers, suppliers, employees and, most of all, competitors – knew the business was for sale the whole time.
 Unlike selling a house, confidentiality when selling a business is critical.